 Hours: Volunteers must fill out an application, pass a background check and complete an orientation and 4-hour training session to be eligible.
 Volunteers work in pairs to facilitate 1.5-hour, after-school or lunch action group programs for girls that last 10-12 weeks at a time from September-December and February-May.
-Visit they YWCA website for more information about GUTS! and other volunteer opportunities through the YWCA.
+Visit the YWCA website for more information about GUTS! and other volunteer opportunities through the YWCA.

 To volunteer, contact Roe at firstname.lastname@example.org.

-Watson Children’s Shelter (WCS) provides emergency shelter for children, infant to age 14, who have experienced physical or sexual abuse, severe neglect, or a family crisis, such as abandonment or homelessness.
+Helping Montana's children in crisis, Watson Children’s Shelter (WCS) provides emergency shelter for children, infant to age 14, who have experienced physical or sexual abuse, severe neglect, or a family crisis, such as abandonment or homelessness.
 For the last several years, WCS has remained at or near capacity, serving 24 children at any one time, and over 100 children annually.

 As a volunteer, there are many ways that you can contribute directly or indirectly to benefit WCS and the children who reside here.
 It is important to us that we match your skills, talents, and interests with a unique volunteer opportunity.
 Here are a few examples of volunteer opportunities: outside maintenance, clerical work, group projects such as food drives, and more.
-In addition, there are volunteer opportunities with our 2 major events, Bike for Shelter in May and the Tennis Pro-Am in Sept/Oct.
+In addition, there are volunteer opportunities with our two major events, Bike for Shelter in May and the Tennis Pro-Am in Sept/Oct.